onqtam/headjack/docs/how/unsorted/roadmap.md

 Comics po knigata - za vseki chapter/section

-A public list of who has signed up for this system

 summoning the GB as a ritual - until self-reference is achieved ala Hofstadter's strange loop thingie